Dhaka Wanderers Club: Yo-yo years (1994–2019)

 In the 1996–97 season, the club finished runners-up in the Second Division and returned to the First Division.
 They finished fifth in their first season back in the First Division.
 However, they were once again relegated after finishing bottom of the league table with 4 points from 16 games in 1999.
-Eventually, the club returned to the First Division after finishing third in the 2002 Second Division League, behind Sheikh Russel KC and East End Club, with 37 points from 17 games.
-In July of that year, Wanderers returned to the First Division and finished league champions in September, securing their return to the top-tier after a decade of absence.
+Eventually, the club returned to the First Division after finishing third in the 2001 Second Division League held in 2002, behind Sheikh Russel KC and East End Club, with 37 points from 17 games.
+In July 2002, Wanderers returned to the First Division and finished league champions in September, securing their return to the top-tier after a decade of absence.

 The club entered the Premier Division in 2003–04 season, with general secretary Mohammed Selim, promising to form a strong team.
 Nevertheless, Wanderers finished seventh in the ten team league, five points clear of relegation.
 Notably, the Wanderers held defending champions and former rivals Mohammedan to a 1–1 draw.
 The club were eventually relegated from the Premier Division in 2005, finishing eight with 13 points from 18 games.
 On 20 September 2005, the club formed a two-member inquiry committee including vice-president Mohammad Mohon and hockey secretary Mohammad Kamrul Islam Kismat in order to investigate their relegation.
 In 2007, the club appointed former captain and general secretary Manzur Hasan Mintu as their president.

 In 2008, Wanderers began participating in the Senior Division League, a merger of the Premier and First Division, which served as the second tier below the country's first professional football league, the Bangladesh Premier League.
 The club finished sixth that season, led by their striker Hirok Joarder.
 In the following decade, with the introduction of the second-tier professional league, the Bangladesh Championship League, the Senior Division, now serving as the third tier, was only held five times.
 Eventually, the club finished runners-up in the 2018–19 season, securing their place in the professional second-tier league.